department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/Sec103/research/research-plan.md

 ## Method
 1. What method of research are you planning?
-  - Remote, moderated usability testing in a demo environment using Zoom.
+  - Remote, moderated usability testing in a demo or stagins environment using Zoom.

 2. Why this method?
 How does this methodology help you answer your research questions?
   - Researchers need to test the accessibility of certain aspects of the site.
 Additionally, they need to know if users can find the Section 103 control as it is new functionality.